RedKrieg/heimdallr/README.md

 Usage
 ====

+Add your players to the "Asgardians" role to grant non-admins access to the bot.

 - `!bifrost open` - start the server
 - `!bifrost close` - stop the server
 - `!bifrost status` - check status of the server